JeriChopper/LutemonApp/README.md

 ListLutemonActivity is basically just a ListView of all of the added Lutemons.

 # LutemonListAdapter:
 This is a complement for the ListLutemonActivity, where all of the "items" are created for the statistics to be visible on screen.
-Statistics are taken Lutemon class.
+Statistics are taken from Lutemon class.

 # TrainLutemonActivity:
 This is a training ground for an individual Lutemon.
 The way Training works is that you click Train button until you unlock Level up- method.
 You can increase your statistics to have a better match up against the enemies.